Slang (album): Overview

 "We knew we couldn't make a typical Def Leppard album in the mid-1990s," said Vivian Campbell.
 "Grunge was very much happening and our stuff was anathema at the time… Personally, I think we could have bolstered the songs with a little more of that Def Lep fairy dust… but instead we went, 'No, let's keep it raw: no backing vocals; let's not do that part because it's too melodic; let's be more monotone… At least it gave us the chance to grow up a little.
 We live in a state of arrested development in this band, singing songs like 'Let's Get Rocked'.
 So we did get to write some grown-up lyrics.
 And we were going through a lot of shit at that time: Sav's dad died on the eve of the first recording day; both Joe and Phil were going through divorces… So it gave us an opportunity to write lyrics that reflected the reality of our lives."
+Campbell also cited Soundgarden's album Superunknown (1994) as a major influence on the album's style, saying that it "was the record that we referenced in terms of the sonics and the mood of it when making Slang."

 Songs such as "Turn to Dust" introduced sarangi and other instrumentation atypical for the band.
 The lyrical content featured a darker and more introspective turn for the most part, with lighter fare restricted to the Prince-influenced "Slang".

-Slang was the first Leppard album to fail to achieve platinum sales in the US.
+Slang was the first Def Leppard album to fail to achieve platinum sales in the US.
 Elsewhere, it performed better: it placed four singles on the UK charts, and went platinum in Canada.
 On the supporting tour the band performed for the first time in Southeast Asia, South Africa and South America.
-Only the album's title track has been played live after the Slang World Tour of 1996 to 1997 with it being performed regularly in the early 2000's and occasionally after, mostly recently during their Las Vegas residency of 2019.
+Only the album's title track has been played live after the Slang World Tour of 1996 to 1997 with it being performed regularly in the early 2000's and occasionally after, mostly recently during their 2023 performance at The Leadmill in Sheffield.